Landmark study confirms behaviour, attendance and staff wellbeing boosted in Thrive schools

 “The research also highlights the link between staff wellbeing and pupil wellbeing.
 You can’t change the culture to change attendance and behaviour unless you look after the staff.
 A dysregulated adult cannot regulate a dysregulated child.
 The approach will improve the quality of relationships between the adults and the children and we see that in this research data.”

-A waitlist is now open to register for a copy of the full findings, scheduled for publication in September.
+A waitlist is now open to register for a copy of the full findings, scheduled for publication soon.

 Quote from Amy Anderson, Headteacher at Meridian High School